benwainwright/fzf-project/README.md

 nearest `.git` folder in the directory hierarchy.
 For this reason, is recommended to use `git` with this plugin

-## Git Initialisation

-To assist with the above, if you switch to a folder that does not contain a `.git` repository, you have the option of automatically creating one.
-This behavior can be configured below.

 ## Configure

 ```vim